Do Go On - 319 - Vincent Gigante, The Oddfather

 Naples.

-When you say it with that beautiful Italian accent,
+When you say with that beautiful Italian accent, it just makes me think, I'm.

-What was the Swiss Alps?
+What was the Swiss elves?

 Up on the northern border.